bytebase/bytebase/quickstart/README.md

     ```
     docker compose -f mysql-quickstart.docker-compose.yml up
     ```
-    After services are ready.
-Open localhost:8080 in brower.
+    After services are ready, open localhost:8080 in the browser.

-1. In `Instances`, there are 2 prepared MySQL instances both connect to `host.docker.internal:3306`.
+1. In `Instances`, there are 2 prepared MySQL instances both connecting to `host.docker.internal:3306`.
 Choose `MySQL Test`.

     Find `Connection info`, check `Empty` password, and `Test Connection`.
-You should see `Successfully connected instance.`.
+You will see `Successfully connected instance`.
     `Update` password.

-    Next `Create migration schema` (in the top), and choose `Create`.
+    Next `Create migration schema` (on top), and choose `Create`.

-    Finally `Sync Now` (in the bottom).
+    Finally `Sync Now` (at the bottom).
 You should see some test databases.

 ## Clickhouse
 1.